 RECALLING:

-The function of IALA with respect to Safety of Navigation, the efficiency of maritime transport and the protection of the environment.
+The aim and objectives of the International Organization for Marine Aids to Navigation (the Organization hereafter) with respect to the improvement and harmonization of Marine Aids to Navigation worldwide for the benefit of the maritime community and the protection of the marine environment.

-Article 8 of the IALA Convention on the International Organization for Marine Aids to Navigation regarding the authority, duties and functions of the Council.
+Article 8 of the Convention of the Organization regarding the responsibilities of the Council.

 RECOGNIZING:

-That Competent Authorities and third parties manage buoy tender operations, provide safe procedures for buoy tender operations, and assist the personnel responsible for buoy tender activities by identifying safety risks, operational procedures, and responsibilities.
+That competent authorities and third parties manage buoy tender operations, provide safe procedures for buoy tender operations, and assist the personnel responsible for buoy tender activities by identifying safety risks, operational procedures, and responsibilities.

 That in doing so they often are required to provide operating safety parameters for buoy tender activities including the retrieval, deployment, positioning, maintenance and other special operations.